 Jeffrey P. Doshna is a professional planner, economist and community leader.
 He teaches courses in community and economic development, quantitative and qualitative research methods and supervises the graduate planning studio.
-Since January 2019, he has served as a Councilman in Flemington, New Jersey.
+In 2019 he has served as a Councilman in Flemington, New Jersey, and is currently Chairperson of the Flemington Planning Board.

 His primary research area is community economic development with a focus on community development finance.
 His current work explores the influences of neoliberalism on the practice of community development through programs like the Federal Healthy Food Financing Initiative.
 He has previously conducted research on microenterprise development, state economic development policy and efforts to promote entrepreneurship in low-income neighborhoods.